wkennedy/zagreb-lib/README.md

 ### Analyzing Network Topology

 This library is particularly useful for analyzing network topologies in distributed systems such as blockchain networks.
-See the `examples/solana_network.rs` file for a complete example of analyzing a simulated Solana validator network.

 ## Applications for Blockchain Networks